jammer-sysops/adbusters-website-2025/src/content/articles/awakening.md

 ---
 title: "My Political Awakening"
-publishedOn: 2021-04-23T16:57:53Z
+publishedOn: 2024-11-05
-author: "— Kalle Lasn (from our forthcoming book, The Third Force: Field Guide To a New World Order) Also featured in Adbusters issue 153."
+author: "<p>— Kalle Lasn (from our forthcoming book, <em>The Third Force: Field Guide To a New World Order</em>)</p><p>Also featured in Adbusters issue 153.</p>"
+featuredImage: "/images/articles/ludwig-wittgenstein-600x450.gif"
 ---

 I have no memory of my birthplace of Tallinn, Estonia.
 I was two years old when Red Army busted through the Leningrad Blockade and marched in.